josdem/hugo/content/techtalk/ux/webdriverio_geolocation.md

 <img src="/img/techtalks/ux/amsterdam.png">

-You are good to execute it with: `npx wdio run wdio.conf.js`, and you should see those geolocations in the map.
+You are good to execute this project with: `npx wdio run wdio.conf.js`, and you should see those geolocations in the map.
 To browse the code go [here](https://github.com/josdem/webdriverio-workshop), to download the project:

 ```bash
 git clone git@github.com:josdem/webdriverio-workshop.git